 The technical and professional experience of our diverse team of engineers, geologists, and environmental scientists allows for superior solutions and services in any industry.

 Farmer Environmental Group routinely conducts groundwater monitoring to support site investigations and corrective actions for regulatory compliance.
 Groundwater monitoring may be a one-time event to assess groundwater for suspected chemicals of concern (COCs), or multiple periodic events to monitor COC concentration and distribution in affected groundwater plumes.

 Highest Quality Licensed Professionals

 Farmer Environmental Group’s Geologist, Environmental Scientist, and Project Managers are experts at interpreting groundwater data.
-With surveyed elevations, groundwater flow direction and gradient can be determined, and illustrated on maps by computer-aided design.
-COC concentration and distribution can also be illustrated on maps and tables, and compared toapplicable regulatory limits.
+With surveyed elevations, groundwater flow direction and gradient can be determined and illustrated on maps made by computer-aided design.
+COC concentration and distribution can also be depicted on maps and tables and compared to applicable regulatory limits.
 Farmer Environmental Group’s groundwater monitoring reports are deliverable in hard copy and electronic media.

 Farmer Environmental Group’s hydrogeological investigations support site characterizations, limited or comprehensive in scope, including: